DistributedProofreaders/ppcomp/README.md

 The text files are identified by the .txt extension, html files by the .htm or .html extension, and a Px or Fx file by its "projectID" prefix.

-It applies various transformations according to program options before passing the files to the Linux program **dwdiff**.
-There does not seem to be any Windows equivalent of dwdiff.
+It applies various transformations according to program options before passing the files to the Linux program `dwdiff`.
+There does not seem to be any Windows equivalent of `dwdiff`.

-## Usage:
+## Usage
 | Option                       | File type | Description                                                  |
 | ---------------------------- | --------- | ------------------------------------------------------------ |
 | -h                           |           | Show usage                                                   |